 Tip 6.
 Get Creative Props for Your Newborn Photos

 Creative props can be the difference between a professional photo and an amateur one.
 Newborn props don’t have to be expensive and you can find most of what you need at home or a local crafts stores.
 Other recommended locations are Beautiful Photo Props and Etsy.
 For ideas, consider incorporating the parents’ hobbies, their culture, their favorite colors, or their overall personalities.
 We came up with the concept below for Ellie because her mother used to live in Paris.
-For more inspiration and to see how this scene was shot, please see our Newborn Photography Workshop.
+For more information, see this article on Newborn Photography Props and Ideas.

 slrlounge-newborn-photography-workshop-0072-2